altera2015/rocket_science/readme.md

 GNU GPL

-A simply project to experiment with rocket science
+A simple project to experiment with rocket science